 Introduced to the U.S. market in 1974, Roundup contains glyphosate, a broad-spectrum herbicide used to kill weeds that compete with crops such as soybeans, corn, and cotton.
 Roundup is most commonly used in commercial farms, home gardens, and nurseries.
 Nearly all corn, soybeans, and cotton produced in the U.S. are sprayed with glyphosate-based weed killers, including Roundup.

 In April 2014, a meta-analysis published in the International Journal of Environmental Research and Public Health found that glyphosate toxicity is a likely cause of blood cancers in the lymph glands, specifically subtypes of non-Hodgkin’s lymphoma like anaplastic large cell lymphoma (ALCL).
 The review looked at three decades of epidemiologic research on the link between cancer and exposure to agricultural pesticides like Roundup.

 What is Anaplastic Large Cell Lymphoma?

-Anaplastic large cell lymphoma is a cancer of the lymphatic system that occurs when white blood cells called T-cell lymphocytes divide and grow out of control.
-Over time, these T-cell lymphocytes build up in parts of the body like the lymph nodes, lungs or skin.
-ALCL is more common in children and young adults than older individuals.
+Anaplastic large-cell lymphoma is a cancer of the lymphatic system that occurs when white blood cells called T-cell lymphocytes divide and grow out of control.
+Over time, these T-cell lymphocytes build up in parts of the body like the lymph nodes, lungs, or skin.
+ALCL is more common in children and young adults than in older individuals.